osho81/fruitful/README.md

 Made by vanilla javascript - no library or framework used for mobile-friendly design.

-Purpose: strengthen javascript skills; create a simple fun game with different rules than similar games.
+Purpose and motivation: to strengthen javascript skills; create a simple fun game with different rules than similar games.

-Starting basic boilerplate is from https://github.com/kubowania/candy-crush
+Starting help for the basic parts is from https://github.com/kubowania/candy-crush